JLESC/jlesc.github.io/_projects/ichpc_project.md

 LAMMPS {% cite LAMMPS2010 --file external/ichpc_project.bib %} and GTC {% cite GTC2010 --file external/ichpc_project.bib %}, and our results led to a paper
 at SC’14 {% cite DorierEtAl2014b --file jlesc.bib %}.

+## Results for 2015/2016

+### Sub-goal 1:
+We continued maintaining and developing Darshan-Ruby in order to adapt it to the new Darshan 3 format.

+### Results:

+The development of Darshan-Ruby for Darshan 3 was moved to Argonne ([https://xgitlab.cels.anl.gov/darshan/darshan-ruby](https://xgitlab.cels.anl.gov/darshan/darshan-ruby)).
+A new tool called Quarshan was developed to efficiently query a large number of log files and perform operations on Darshan data.

+#### Sub-goal 2:
+Research efforts from the literature on mitigating I/O interference focus on a single potential cause of interference (e.g., the network).
+Yet the root causes of I/O interference can be diverse.
+In this research direction, we aim to better understand the root causes of I/O interference, and to propose new I/O scheduling techniques to solve the interference issue.

+#### Results:

+We conducted an extensive experimental campaign to explore the various root causes of I/O interference in HPC storage systems.
+We used microbenchmarks on the Grid'5000 testbed to evaluate how the applications' access pattern, the network components, the file system's configuration, and the backend storage devices influence I/O interference.
+The results of this campaign have been published at the IPDPS 2016 conference {% cite YildizIPDPS2016 --file jlesc.bib %}.

 ## Visits and meetings

-* June 2 - June 6: Rob Ross visited KerData in Rennes.
+* June 2, 2014 - June 6: Rob Ross visited KerData in Rennes.
-* June 9 - June 11: 11th workshop of the JLESC held in Nice, France.
+* June 9, 2014 - June 11: 1st workshop of the JLESC held in Nice, France.
-* November 24 - November 26: Meetings for updates and planning were held during the 2nd JLESC
+* November 24, 2014 - November 26: Meetings for updates and planning were held during the 2nd JLESC workshop
 * July - September 2015: Internship of Orcun Yildiz at Argonne National Laboratory.

 ## Impact and publications